microsoft/typespec/docs/libraries/http/authentication.md

   @useAuth(Auth1)
   ```

-- A tuple of security scheme.
-This means ALL the different security schemes of the tuple MUST be used together to authenticate this service.
+- A tuple of security schemes.
+This creates a security group and means **all** the security schemes in the group **must** be used together to authenticate this service.

   ```typespec
   // Use BOTH Auth1 or Auth2